-Don’t be alarmed if your child suddenly won’t sleep alone.
+Don’t be alarmed if your kid won’t sleep alone.
 He tells you he is afraid of doing so.
-Many toddlers go through a phase when they prefer to be with others during the night.
+Many young children go through a phase when they prefer to be with others during the night.
 There are many reasons for this, and here are some practical suggestions to help you tackle this challenge effectively.

 1 / 9Load more

 What’s wrong: He’s afraid of the dark, and this makes him want to have company.

 How it shows: Your little one refuses to let you put the bedroom light out and starts to cry when you try to switch it off.
 You may find that after you switch the light off, you hear him get out of bed to click it back on again.

 How you can help: There are several options.
 First, you can fit a dimmer switch to his bedroom light enabling you to gradually darken his room a little bit more each night.